ErpNetDocs/tech/modules/logistics/index.md

 ### Structure

-Logistics consists of several **submodules** dedicated to the purchase, shipment, delivery and other operations made by warehouses on a daily basis:
+Logistics consists of several **submodules** dedicated to the purchase, shipment, delivery and other processes made by warehouses on a daily basis:

 #### Common

-This is where you can create and preview **logistical units**, including their **types**, in order to use them across other submodules.
+This is where you can create and preview **logistical units**, including their **types**, in order to use them as definitions in other submodules.

 ![picture](pictures/log_overview.png)

 #### Procurement

-This is where you can monitor material sourcing within your warehouse environment.
+This is where you can make **purchase orders** for your warehouse.

 With the ability to establish suppliers, initiate purchase requests, and manage internal requisitions, you gain full control over your procurement processes.